ashakhatri007/CeptreDocs/pages/Overview/CeptreTextBased.md

 ?-
 ```

-Since there are now only two instances of `a` in our state, there are only two instances of
+Since there are now only two instances of `a`'s in our state, there are only two instances of
 `rule` we can fire.
 Keep firing `rule` until there are no instances left to fire.
 Then you’ll see:
 ```
 Final state: